davidk/adafruit-raspberrypi-linux-pps/README.md

 # adafruit-raspberrypi-linux-pps

-Kernel image and modules with PPS-GPIO added.
+Kernel image and modules with PPS-GPIO added (this tracks Adafruit's current Occidentalis kernel version and will probably be rebuilt when they next update).
 This will allow you to use PPS with NTP on a Raspberry Pi.

 This repository is used as a part of this [article](http://open.konspyre.org/blog/2012/10/18/raspberry-pi-time-server/), so check that out for help.